 - Providing students with effective feedback contributes to learning and achievement.
 You can access a snapshot of the research and additional resources around feedback through the Strong, Start, Great, Teachers resource

-- The use of interactional or contingent scaffolding provides point of need feedback to EAL/D students.
-Examples of this type of scaffolding include recasting and appropriating students’ language into more academic, subject specific English language, recapping what students have said and providing extended processing and ‘wait time’ for responses
+- The use of interactional or contingent scaffolding provides a point of need feedback to EAL/D students.
+Examples of this type of scaffolding include recasting and appropriating students’ language into more academic, subject-specific English language, recapping what students have said and providing extended processing and ‘wait time’ for responses

 How can students assess their own learning?